In its survey of Gangland Killings 1900-1951, the LAPD lists Les Bruneman as the unlucky first victim of the post-bootleg era.

 (2) Guy W. Finney’s 1945 account of civic corruption in Los Angeles, Angel City in Turmoil, curiously calls the Bruneman case “one of Los Angeles’ unsolved mysteries,” noting, “If police chief Davis ever got to the bottom of it, he failed to take the wondering public into his confidence.”
 He asserts that the unofficial explanation at the time was that “Mayor Shaw’s good friend and campaign contributor, Eddie Nealis, while sorry for his slain comrade, did not want the case investigated.”
 At the time of the murder, Nealis was involved in the Clover Club on the Sunset Strip along with Farmer Page.

-(4) Pianezzi died February 1992 at age 90 and is buried at Holy Cross Cemetery in Colma, near San Francisco- which is also the final resting place of Les Bruneman.
+(4) Pianezzi died February 1992 at age 90 and is buried at Holy Cross Cemetery in Colma, near San Francisco, which also happens to be the final resting place of Les Bruneman.